ARPOISE/ARpoise/php/dir/README.md

 # ARpoise-Directory Backend

 ## Overview
-This is an ARpoise-internal version of porpoise used for the placing of the layers in the ARpoise directory.
+This is an ARpoise-internal version of PorPOISe used for the placing of the layers in the ARpoise directory.

 The ARpoise directory has to be maintaned on www.arpoise.com.
 It contains a single "meta" layer, the Arpoise-Directory.
 The "**POI**s" of this layer define the name, url and location of layers visible in ARpoise.